Overprescription of Antibiotics

 Poor Hygiene Practices in Hospitals

-Although measures have been taken in recent years to develop and improve hygiene policies and practices in hospitals (you’ve no doubt seen the sanitising gel dispensers everywhere), practices are not always followed, or enforced as rigorously as they need to be.
+Measures have been taken in recent years to develop and improve hygiene policies and practices in hospitals.
+You’ve no doubt seen the sanitising gel dispensers everywhere!
+However, practices are not always followed, or enforced as rigorously as they need to be to prevent the spread of resistant bacteria.

 Poor Personal Hygiene

-As obvious as it may seem, not everyone observes good personal hygiene practices such as regularly washing hands.
+As obvious as it may seem, not everyone observes good personal hygiene practices.
+The simple act of regularly washing hands can help prevent the spread of antibiotic resistance.

 This topic recently won the Longitude prize given to fund new research areas.
 The public voted for antibiotic resistance research to be funded rather than other research areas.